A divisionDivision No. 21 · Wednesday, 16 October 2024· Commons· GP Services

 Voting Aye meant

-Support the opposition's motion calling for improved access to GP and primary healthcare services
+Support the opposition's motion highlighting failures or shortcomings in access to GP and primary healthcare services, and calling for government action.

 Voting No meant